Skip to main content

 2. In the left sidebar, click API keys

-• Click Long-term API keys, configure the expiration, and generate
+• Long-term API key — can last longer than 12 hours.
+Click Long-term API keys, configure expiration, and generate

 Connect in 4MINDS